c-vandenberg/gromacs-tutorials/official-tutorial/md-intro-tutorial/1fjs-protein/energy-minimization/README.md

 		</div>
 		<br>

-    	* **Magnitude of Gradient Check**: Evaluate the magnitude of the current PES gradient.
+    	* **Gradient Magnitude Check**: Evaluate the magnitude of the current PES gradient.
 If it is below a predefined threshold, this indicates that the system has reached a local energy minimum

 		<br>
 		<div align="center">